 Different Countries, Different Rules

-Due to NAFTA and other trade agreements, use of overseas facilities for call centers and certain types of manufacturing have become a popular choice in recent years, although the uncertain world situation may change that.
+Due to NAFTA and other trade agreements, the use of overseas facilities for call centers and certain types of manufacturing have become a popular choice in recent years, although the uncertain world situation may change that.
 The low cost of workers in India and Mexico and the billions of consumers in China have made these markets attractive.

 But despite the money that might be saved, things become even more complex in the international arena.
 “Not only are you dealing with real estate decisions, but there are vastly different management styles, tax and employment laws, work ethics, and government operating procedures,” explains Dennis Smith, president of PacTac Advisors in New York City.
-Issues such as availability of power and running water and even bribing officials to get certain permits come into play.
+Issues such as availability of power and running water and even bribing officials to get certain permits to come into play.
 In one instance, an American-based microchip maker expanding to Europe was forced by the local union to hire their pipefitters for a technologically advanced system, a job that normally went to a US company specializing in such installations.
 Needless to say, the latter was flown overseas for a serious retrofitting job, delaying the project by months

 “Questions arise such as: What about visas for executives?
 How good is the construction quality? ” continues Smith. ” What are the rights of the company and the individual employees?
 For example, when a new law is passed in China, everyone applies their own interpretation until the government figures out how to implement it.”